Soldy/WebScrapper-Helper/README.md

 > This is just an example and not the best one, because the query selector '.class ul' gives the same result.

 Let's combine the `querySelector` with the `querySelectorAll`.
-Ultimately, we want to work with a single DOM element, so we will use the last index of the array.
+Ultimately, we want to work with a single DOM element, so we will use the index of the `querySelectorAll` array at last.

 ```javascript
 const cH = new CoolHelperClass();